 - Imam Ali Ibn Al Hussein wrote the Epistle on Rights in the early 8th century ce.
 To our knowledge, this letter is the first document to set out the main rights as perceived in that age and the first attempt that does not approach the concept of rights in its negative dimension.
 The Epistle listed 50 of these rights methodologically.
 They are, in spirit, anchored to the early Islamic precepts.

-- The Charte du Mande (1222 ce) and the Charte de Kurukan Fuga (1236 ce), based on the codification of oral traditions from West Africa, uphold principles such as decentralisation, environmental conservation, human rights, and cultural diversity.
+- The Charte du Mande or Charte de Kurukan Fuga (c.a 1236 CE), based on the codification of oral traditions from West Africa, uphold principles such as decentralisation, environmental conservation, human rights, and cultural diversity.

 - The African worldview ‘ubuntu' captures the essence of what it means to be human.
 Ubuntu emphasises respect for all members of the community, hospitality and generosity.
 The Ubuntu notion is summed up in this: "A person is a person through other people".
 This notion has profound implications for human rights.
 If we are human through others, then dehumanising another also dehumanises us – hence the need to promote the rights of others, to give and receive forgiveness and to respect the human rights of others.